JannatBorna/book_listing_application_backend_assign_8/task/assign.md

 ```

-## Implement Create, Read, Update, and Delete Operations for Book listings.
+## Implement Create, Read, Update, and Delete Operations for Book listings

 ### Create a New Book